department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/UAT-August-2020/uat-plan-bdd.md

 1.	**Timeline: What dates do you plan to do research?**

-We are looking to start sessions **Thursday, Saptember 2, 2020.
-We will test with users September 2, 3 and 4 **.
+We are looking to start sessions **Wednesday, Saptember 9, 2020.
+We will test with users September 9 and 10 and as we find participants **.

 2.	**Prepare: When will the thing you are testing be ready?**